richardwilkes/cef/README.md

   - `pacman -S mingw64/mingw-w64-x86_64-gcc mingw64/mingw-w64-x86_64-go mingw64/mingw-w64-x86_64-pkg-config msys/git`

 ## Initial setup
-In the root of the repo, run (if using Windows, do this from a mingw64 msys2 console without the leading `sudo`):
+In the root of the repo, run:
 ```
-sudo ./install_cef_for_dev.sh
+go run main.go
 ```
 This will install the necessary CEF headers and libraries into /usr/local/cef.